Arthritis and coronavirus – looking after your emotional wellbeing03 September 2020

 If you're feeling worried

 If you need further support, the mental health charity, Mind has lots of information which could help.
-This includes specific support on coronavirus and wellbeing, from checklists to make sure you have everything you need for staying at home, finding ways to spend your time and advice on limiting social media and news for a while.
+This includes specific support on coronavirus and wellbeing.
+This includes managing feelings about lockdown easing, mask anxiety and content for young people.

 We know that getting a good night sleep can be tricky when you live with pain and lack of sleep can lower the body’s ability to cope with pain.

-If you have a garden, make time every day to get outside and enjoy some fresh air and sunshine.
+If you have a garden and green spaces near you, make time every day to get outside and enjoy some fresh air and sunshine.
 If you can’t get outdoors, open the windows and take time to sit in a sunny spot, especially if you're working at home.

 Exercise – every little helps

 Doing just a small amount of regular exercise can make a big difference to both your physical and mental health and wellbeing.
 It can boost your mood and help you relax.
-Try to make exercise a regular part of your day.
+Try to make exercise a regular part of your day, read how you can stay active with arthritis.

 Exercises at home: Ian's story